shadeetabasi/NYC-Challenge-Final/README.md

 ### Determiing Walkability - Real Estate & Subway Station Datasets

-# MACHINE LEARNING - Random Forest Regression
+# Machine Learning - Random Forest Regression

 *  Merge all dataframes outlined above, only keeping the binary encoded values to use as features (x variables)
 *  Assign X values from the Real Estate Final table for the model & cast all as int